 On July 17, 2019, the U.S. Government suspended Turkey's participation in the F-35 program and initiated the process to formally remove Turkey from the program as a result of Turkey accepting delivery of the Russian S-400 air and missile defense system.
 To date, the Administration has not imposed sanctions on Turkish entities involved in the S-400 procurement, although sanctions under the Countering America's Adversaries Through Sanctions Act (CAATSA) remain a risk.
-Additionally, sanctions could be imposed against Turkey as a result of future legislation, including the "Promoting American National Security and Preventing the Resurgence of ISIS Act of 2019" that was passed out of the Senate Foreign Relations Committee on December 11, 2019.
-The bill includes significant new sanction provisions targeted at Turkey that, if enacted, would directly affect Lockheed Martin programs in Turkey.
-Turkey could implement retaliatory sanctions if the bill moves forward in Congress in 2020.
-We are monitoring these developments and the potential impacts of any sanctions and other actions regarding Turkey on the F-35 program and on our other programs involving Turkey.
+Additionally, sanctions could be imposed against Turkey as a result of future legislation.
+We are monitoring developments in Congress and the potential impacts of any sanctions and other actions regarding Turkey on the F-35 program and on our other programs involving Turkey.
 Depending on the scope and applicability of any sanctions or other actions, the impact could be material to our operations, operating results, financial position or cash flows.
 Turkey previously committed to purchase up to 100 F-35 aircraft, of which six have completed production.

 Turkish suppliers also produce component parts for the F-35 program, many of which are single-sourced.
 To minimize the risks of disruption of our supply chain and ensure continuity of F-35 production, we have been working closely with the DoD and supporting activities to identify and engage alternate suppliers for the component parts produced by Turkish suppliers.
-We have made significant progress toward this end but due to the procedure to qualify new parts and suppliers, this collaborative process between DoD and Lockheed Martin is ongoing.
-We are in discussions with the U.S. Government with respect to the timeline for the transition of Turkish sources.
+We have made significant progress toward this end, but due to the procedure to qualify new parts and suppliers, this collaborative process between DoD and Lockheed Martin is ongoing.
+Earlier this year, the DoD publicly confirmed that Turkey would be permitted to provide certain components for the F-35 through 2022.
 While the transition timeline is an important first step, it is equally important that our replacement capacity is re-established so that production is not impacted.
-Efforts to date have significantly reduced our risk but final resolution on a limited number of remaining components could affect F-35 deliveries, including in 2020, and any accelerated work stoppage would impact cost.
-International sales of the F-35 program is a government-to-government matter.
-We will continue to follow official U.S. Government guidance as it relates to delivery of F-35 aircraft to Turkey and the export and import of component parts from the Turkish supply chain.
+Efforts to date have significantly reduced our risk, but final resolution on a limited number of remaining components could affect F-35 deliveries, and any accelerated work stoppage would impact cost.
+International sales of the F-35 are negotiated between the U.S. Government and international governments and the process that formally removed Turkey from the F-35 program is a government-to-government matter.
+We will continue to follow official U.S. Government guidance as it relates to completed Turkish aircraft and the export and import of component parts from the Turkish supply chain.